 Students should be in at least 10th grade.
 They should also have already had experience analyzing documents, whether those documents are historical or literary.
 Please note that students who have only worked on “research papers” really have not practiced the skills that will set them up for success in this course.
 Given the demanding work load, only hard-working students should apply for this course.

 An application is required, including responding to a brief historical analysis assignment and the submission of a writing sample that shows the ability to make an extended argument that relies on evidence.
 (An English paper on a piece of literature often serves this purpose well.)

 - Sound card and microphone (for live sessions)

 - Streaming video capabilities to watch recorded lectures

 Evaluation and Feedback

-Students receive weekly feedback on assignments that require writing.
+Students receive weekly feedback on writing assignments.
 Although this is not a course that focuses on improving composition, students receive ample instruction and feedback on the quality of their communication of historical thought and use of evidence.
-They are guided on the proper practices of creating a contextualization for the historical topic they need to address, the construction of proper thesis statements, and the use of ample historical evidence to effectively supported an extended argument.
-Parents can access the Canvas website at any time to view student progress and communication with the teacher.
+They are guided on the proper practices of creating a contextualization for the historical topic they need to address, the construction of proper thesis statements, and the use of ample historical evidence to effectively support an extended argument.
+Parents can access the Canvas website at any time to view student progress and for any communication with the teacher.